gdm413229/swwmgz_m/README.md

  - Press reload again to start filling it up (or cancel if there's no queue).
  - While loading shells, you can stop the reload by pressing any weapon button.
  - For a skilled combat robot like you, reloading this should be very fast.
- - The barrels have a mechanism that prevents unspent shells from being ejected, so those will stay there until they're fired.

 People like to nickname it the "Ballbuster".
 You'll see why.